ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 * VMware NSX for vSphere
 * VMware Aria Operations™ for Networks

-Other content packs can be obtained from [VMware Solution Exchange](https://marketplace.vmware.com/vsx/?contentType=2&listingStyle=table){: external}.
+Other content packs can be obtained from [VMware Solution Exchange](https://marketplace.cloud.vmware.com/){: external}.

 The VMware Aria Operations for Logs content pack for NSX-T™ provides more dashboards for viewing log information.
-For installation instructions, see the [VMware documentation](https://docs.vmware.com/en/VMware-Validated-Design/4.3/com.vmware.vvd.sddc-nsxt-domain-deploy.doc/GUID-EB5EDB4D-C4A1-4906-A6A9-379F898BA372.html){: external} about installing the content pack for NSX-T.
+For more information, see the VMware documentation about installing the content pack for NSX-T.

 ## Related links
 {: #opsmgmt-vrli-related}